 Shout out to Greg!

 When I contacted the Designs for Vision rep, the rep informed me that the price would be charged to my credit card in USD.
-This uncertainty of the rate of exchange between USD and CAD can mean a difference in a lot of money.
+This uncertainty of the exchange rate between USD and CAD can mean a difference in a lot of money.
+This was my experience in 2023.

 It seems the Designs for Vision are many steps behind Orascoptic from both a product and customer service perspective.